The Most Common Cause of Attic Mold

 attic air circulation

-The ventilation system of soffit vents, rooftop fan, gable vent, and ridge vent.
+The ventilation system of the soffit vents, the rooftop fan, the gable vent, and the ridge vent.

 Taking ownership of the quality of the air in your attic will prevent a lot of mold troubles.
 Scroll through the below photos to see some examples of attic mold we encountered at our customer’s properties.